copa-uniandes/pIRPgym/README.md

-# Stochastic-Dynamic Inventory-Routing-Problem with Perishable Products
+# perishable Inventory Routing Problem
-A compilation of OR tools for the Stochastic-Dynamic Inventory-Routing-Problem with Perishable Products (SD-IB-IRP-PP).
+A compilation of OR tools for the Stochastic-Dynamic perishable Inventory Routing Problem (pIRP).

 ## Powell model